erickweyunga/uncover/docs/docs/explanations/routes.md

 Path and query parameters are extracted automatically before your handler runs.
 If extraction fails (wrong type, missing required parameter), Uncovr handles the error response for you.

-## Key Takeaways

-1. Routes connect HTTP requests to your handler code
-2. Use path parameters for resource identification
-3. Use query parameters for optional filters and options
-4. Use request body for data you're creating or updating
-5. HTTP methods indicate the operation type
-6. Follow RESTful conventions for intuitive APIs
-7. Organize routes by resource or feature as your application grows
-8. Document your parameters for clear, usable APIs

-Understanding these principles will help you design clean, intuitive APIs that are easy to use and maintain.